OraOpenSource/orawrap/README.md

 //When requests are routed to "get", the pool is already available for use function get(req, res, next) {
-   //orawrap's execute method will handle obtaining a connection from the connection pool
+   //Orawrap's execute method will handle obtaining a connection from the connection pool
-   //and releasing it after execution orawrap.execute(
+   //and then release it after execution orawrap.execute(
        'SELECT employee_id, ' +
        '   first_name, ' +